-In ancient Athens, the agora was the central location where citizens gathered to hear news, discuss and, later, trade.
-The agora was the heart of the city’s political, cultural and spiritual life and it gave birth to the Greek word for speaking in public: ἀγορεύω (agorevo).
+In ancient Athens, the agora was where citizens gathered to hear news, discuss and, later, trade.
+The agora was the heart of the city’s political, cultural and spiritual life.
 It is this spirit we hope to channel in this section of the website.
 Here, the Agora is a public forum for discussing events unfolding in Greece and beyond.

-Contributor: Jens Bastian
+Contributor: Bob Traa & Jens Bastian

 At the beginning of the pandemic, we estimated that it would probably last for two years.
 Today, a year and seven months later, I’m wondering if that will be the case with North Macedonia.